TarikHuber/material-ui-filter/README.md

 In your mapStateToProps function you have to set the filter props and filter the array.

-The getFilteredList function takes a few parameters:
+The getFilteredList function takes the following parameters:
 - filter name
 - filters
 - array